Israel Vibration: History

 For their third album, Why You So Craven (the title track aimed at their former producer Cowan), they worked with Henry "Junjo" Lawes but disagreements meant that they left the album unfinished, with Lawes getting The Tamlins to complete it.

 The group relocated to New York in 1982 to seek professional health care, and escape the growing dancehall movement in Jamaica, but struggled to break through there and they split up.
 They each attempted to launch solo careers, with Bulgin releasing the Mr Sunshine album in 1985, but by 1987 they decided to relaunch Israel Vibration.
 Having all been turned down when they approached Gary "Dr. Dread" Himmelfarb, founder of RAS Records, during their solo period, they received a positive response when they approached him as a group.
 They were flown to Washington, D.C., to record a new album at the Lion and Fox Recording Studios in College Park, Maryland, backed by the Roots Radics.
 Strength of my Life was the group's fourth album.
 The band stayed with RAS into the 21st century, releasing more than a dozen albums for the label.

+"Strength of My Life" (1988) remains their most successful album on the RAS label to date.
+Memorable tracks such as "Cool and Calm" and "Jah Love Me"—backed by the legendary Roots Radics—propelled the trio to immense international success.
+Their follow-up, "Praises" (1990), cemented their global popularity by riding the wave of the previous album's success.
+Subsequent releases "Forever" (1991) and "IV" (1993) saw a slight dip in the success achieved by their earlier works.
+Then came "On the Rock" (1995), which marked another major commercial peak in the 1990s; it featured the highly popular track "Rudeboy Shufflin'," the music video for which enjoyed heavy rotation on television, expanding their audience far beyond the niche of roots reggae purists.
+The subsequent "Free to Move" (1996) would be the last studio album recorded by Skelly, Wiss, and Apple together—that is, the original vocal trio.
+The magnificent "Live Again!"
+(1997) brings things full circle.

+In 1997, Apple Gabriel left the group to pursue a solo career, releasing the album Another Moses in 1999.
+Skelly and Wiss continue to record albums and tour the world as Israel Vibration, backed by longtime associates Roots Radics.